jtwleung/Final-Project-SQL/README.md

 4. Top 10 best selling products across all countries orders were placed in.
 5. Trends/patterns in site visits over certain periods of the year, and where data is lacking for that analysis.

+### Specifically, here are my conclusions:
+#### From the questions I as the Consultant asked (starting_with_data.md):
+1. We have an inventory problem.
+Inventory and Procurement processes could benefit from process improvement and/or re-engineering to mitigate customer satisfaction impact, given the sheer number (15) of products with significant negative surplus values.
+2. Purchasing Department top priority should be procuring more of GGOEGFSR022099: “Kick Ball” from both: 1) absolute number owing, 2) number owing relative to number ordered.
+3. The 2 most effective marketing channels are “Referral” and “Direct”.
+Channels are top by both total number of units sold and average price of units sold.
+Continue with channel “development & feeding” approaches.
+4. “Affiliates” channel has lowest ranking on total units sold, but 3rd highest average price.
+Possible quick win is to invest in “Affiliates” channel development.
+Small adjustments targeted towards increasing volume sold could have disproportionate impact on overall remit of this channel.
+5. “Top 10 Products Sold” based on total units differs significantly when generating this data from different data sources (1) analytics (unitssold), 2) salesbysku (total_ordered) or 3) products (orderedquantity).
+- Indoor Security Camera in top 10 regardless of data source.
+Indicates validity?
+- Wildly different result sets highlight degree of data inconsistency due to differing date ranges, and problems with referential integrity and data integrity.
+- Invites a revisit with cleaner data and additional investigation time.

+#### From the questions the Client asked (starting_with_questions.md):
+1. Highest transaction revenue (driven by “unitssold” values from analytics) in “Unknown” location  shows extent of missing location data.
+2. Top 9 highest transactions from US  possibilities for growth from other locations. potential relative saturation in US.
+3. No obvious patterns apparent to “naked eye” for the below questions (result sets in report)  follow-on statistical or graphical analysis valuable; definite need for data integrity improvements (analytics.unitssold averages 1.xx causes switch to using quantities from allsessions, products, salesbysku):
+- Average number products ordered each city, country
+- Categories of products ordered from each city, country
+- Best-selling products per city, country
+- Effect of Revenue on “Impact” (using sentimentscores * sentimentmagnitudes * quantity)
+4. “Revenue effect on Impact?”  value in obtaining true impact data such as dollars invested in community infrastructure, dollars invested in charity, employment statistics in countries in which we operate.

 ## Challenges
 This project had several challenges: